gnosia93/airflow-on-aws/README.md

   - not describe feature store (on/offline)
   - bucket structure is broze / silver / gold
     - delta lake / iceberg
-  - no visualization such as quicksight, tableau
+  - no visualization support such as quicksight, tableau
   - pytorch for ml
   - pypark for sparkml & dataframe
   - CI/CD